phu0ngng/nccl/doc/source/usage.rst

 Using NCCL is similar to using any other library in your code:

-1. Install the NCCL library on your system (see :ref:`install-label`)
+1. Install the NCCL library on your system

 2. Modify your application to link to that library